© 2017 Camera Check Point Dubbo NSW Australia -

 With the shutter open in sensor cleaning mode, the ‘charged’ brush is now gently passed across the sensor.
 The filaments barely touch the surface, while the static charge does its job of picking up loose particles.

 A drawback of the brush method is that the bristles are easily contaminated, resulting in smears being deposited on the sensor surface.
 Wet cleaning is then necessary to remove the smears.

 For this reason I favour the safe Dust-

-The silicone material is slightly sticky, and, when gently stamping the surface of the sensor, all loose bit stick to the pad and are lifted away.
+The silicone material is slightly sticky, and, when gently stamping the surface of the sensor, loose bits stick to the pad and then lifted away.

 This make initial cleaning very fast and very simple.
-It is an ideal tool to carry along for quick removal of spontaneously appearing particles.
+It is an ideal tool to carry along for quick removal of particles that appear spontaneously.

 All tools, whatever the type, must be clean to be effective.
 The brush must be washed at slightest contamination and the pad on the Platinum Wand must also be cleaned when accidentally contaminated.

 Most spots on the sensor are specks of dust that settle or float around on the surface.